How would you define content marketing in the year 2019? Here’s an overview from Marketing 360®.

 With content marketing, whether you’re eCommerce site targeting a national audience or local service provider, the underlying goal is to get your brand in front of people in a memorable way.
 You want them to understand the value you offer so when the moment of truth comes and they’re ready to spend money, they’ll remember you.

 Content marketing is fully aligned with our digital lives in 2019.
 In a sense, you can think of it as kind of transcendent billboard that integrates itself into people’s online activities.
 At first, they may just kind of glance at it.
-But if you capture their interest and connect with their lifestyle, you’ll gain interest that’s fortified by repetition, like driving by the same billboard day after day.
+But if you capture their interest and connect with their lifestyle, you’ll gain an emensely valuable marketing asset: their attention.

 Is content marketing part of your strategy for 2019?
 We’d argue that you have no choice.
 It is.

-The question is how effective your execution will be, and how much business growth will you experience from the results.
+The question is how effective your execution will be, and how much business growth will you enjoy from the results.